Isabel Sandoval

-Isabel Sandoval is a Filipino filmmaker and actress who lives in the United States.
+Isabel Sandoval is an independent Filipino filmmaker and actress who is currently based in the United States.
 She directed the films Señorita (2011), Aparisyon (2012) and Lingua Franca (2019).
-She also directed a short film called Shangri-La (2021) as part of the Miu Miu's Women's Tales series of female-directed short films commissioned by the fashion brand.
+She also directed the short film Shangri-La (2021) as part of Miu Miu's Women's Tales series of female-directed short films commissioned by the fashion brand.

 Early life and education

 Isabel Sandoval was born in 1982 in Cebu City in the Philippines.
+She is an only child raised by a single mother.
+Her love for film began at the age of four, when her mother took her to a pre-war movie palace to watch a Filipino slapstick comedy.

-She graduated summa cum laude from the University of San Carlos, then moved to New York City.
-There, she earned an MBA from New York University's Stern School of Business.
-She transitioned in 2014.
+She studied Psychology at the University of San Carlos, where she graduated summa cum laude.
+She then moved to New York City to pursue her MBA from New York University's Stern School of Business.
+Not long after she finished her MBA, she got together with her cinematographer roommate to shoot the short version of Señorita, her debut feature.